iTwenty/thinking-in-swiftui/README.md

-Chapterwise solutions for exercises in the book "Think in SwiftUI"
+Chapterwise solutions for exercises in the book "Thinking in SwiftUI"